Andres Gibbs, SRE 2014 (Mentor, Dr. Todd Archer)

-The key to the success of the Summer Research Experience Program is the close collaboration of outstanding students with dedicated, competent scientists.
-A list of the program's mentors and their research areas is provided at the following link:
+The key to success of the Summer Research Experience Program is the close collaboration of outstanding students with dedicated, competent scientists.
+A list of the program's mentors and their research areas at Mississippi State University is provided at the following link:

 Students must be enrolled and have successfully completed the freshman year of veterinary college in good academic standing; they cannot have completed the veterinary degree at the time of participation in the program.
 We welcome students from any college of veterinary medicine in the United States to apply to our program.
 No prior experience in research is required.
 Mississippi State University is committed to diversity in the educational process and seeks to involve students from under-represented population groups in this program.

 The elements of the application include the following: